Ras-al-Ghul/KernelPCA-KernelLDA/readme.md

 For the above two files, the Madelon dataset can also be used.
 Modify the above files based on the info given above.

 3. `svmkernelpca.py` - `numoffeatures`, `newnumoffeatures`, `numofdata` carry the same meaning as above. `numofvaliddata` indicates the number of samples to be considered for testing - from the valid files.
 There are two sets of the above values, one to be commented out, one for the Arcene dataset and the other for the Madelon dataset.
-Please comment out/uncomment appropriate sections of the code (`4 lines`) in the `__main__` method. `svm` is used to classify the data.
+Please `comment out/uncomment` appropriate sections of the code (`4 lines`) in the `__main__` method. `svm` is used to classify the data.
 The kernel used for the SVM is again the `rbf` kernel.

 4. `svmkernellda.py` - `numoffeatures`, `newnumoffeatures` (should be `1` for the 1D LDA space), `numofdata`, `numofvaliddata` carry the same meaning as above.
 Again, SVM with the rbf kernel is used.
+Please follow the same steps for `commenting/uncommenting` as above.